 The cost of Sub-share Certificates purchased and retired is charged to net proceeds from all sources.
-Net income per Sub-share Certificate is based on the weighted average number of Sub-share Certificates in Certificates of Proprietary Interest and equivalent Sub-share Certificates of Proprietary Interest outstanding during each period (8,939,045 in 2012, 9,336,998 in 2011 and 9,679,921 in 2010).
+Net income per Sub-share Certificate is based on the weighted average number of Sub-share Certificates in Certificates of Proprietary Interest and equivalent Sub-share Certificates of Proprietary Interest outstanding during each period (8,601,171 in 2013, 8,939,045 in 2012 and 9,336,998 in 2011).